 VARNDEAN COLLEGE'S APPEAL AGAINST THE DECISION BY BRIGHTON AND HOVE'S PLANNING COMMITTEE TO REFUSE OUTLINE PLANNING PERMISSION ON VARNDEAN GREEN HAS BEEN DISMISSED BY THE PLANNING INSPECTORATE.

 Thank you so much for your support.
 We fought and won this because of the community coming together.

-Varndean College plans to sell off some of its land which is currently designated as a nature reserve to build just 10 houses.
-We are waiting to hear when Varndean College plans to appeal against the Planning Committee decision.
+Varndean College planned to sell off some of its land which is currently designated as a nature reserve to build just 10 houses.

 This application is for outline planning permission.
 The full application may be far more intrusive and destructive.